 The biggest challenge that introverts face is low self-esteem.

 I’m not sure how true it is for other introverts.
 But for me, that is the biggest challenge growing up.

 Introvert Problem # 1: Keeping to Myself

 I had a very old soul since young.
 It’s not that I didn’t want to talk to my classmates, but most of the things they were interested in aren’t something I like to talk about.
-When other kids were busy playing sports, games and planks on other classmates, I was busy learning, reading and writing.
+When other kids were busy playing sports, games, and pranks on other classmates, I was busy learning, reading, and writing.